Xilinx/Vitis_Libraries/security/docs/src/guide_L1/benchmark/hmacSha1.rst

 Profiling
 =========

-The hmacSha1 is validated on Xilinx Alveo U250 board.
+The hmacSha1 is validated on an AMD Alveo |trade| U250 board.
-Its resource, frequency and throughput is shown as below.
+Its resource, frequency, and throughput are shown below.

 +-----------+----------------+------------------+--------------+-------+----------+-------------+
 | Frequency |      LUT       |        REG       |     BRAM     |  URAM |   DSP    | Throughput  |